-Finally, we examined the inter-population distribution of shared vrGVs for three populations with African origin (see Figure 5).
-There are three pairs that have the highest numbers of shared vrGVs and they are clearly separated from the rest of the pairs illustrated in Figure 5.
-They are the following: (NA19443- NA18508) pair for LWK-YRI populations with 1121 shared vrGVs and two pairs for LWK-ASW populations, NA19350 - NA20348 and NA19397- NA20348 with 903 and 939 shared vrGVs respectively.
-Distributions of shared vrGVs along chromosomes for these three pairs are also presented in the Table S5.
-The LWK-YRI pair has a prominent 8.5 Mb IBD region on chromosome 8 that contains a vast majority (1037) of all shared vrGVs.
-Therefore this pair has 0.13% of common genetic material according to formula (2).
+Finally, we examined the interpopulation distribution of shared vrGVs for three populations with African origin (see fig. 5).
+There are three pairs that have the highest numbers of shared vrGVs and they are clearly separated from the rest of the pairs illustrated in figure 5.
+They are the following: (NA19443-NA18508) pair for LWK-YRI populations with 1,121 shared vrGVs and two pairs for LWK-ASW populations, NA19350-NA20348 and NA19397-NA20348 with 903 and 939 shared vrGVs, respectively.
+Distributions of shared vrGVs along chromosomes for these three pairs are also presented in the supplementary table S5, Supplementary Material online.
+The LWK-YRI pair has a prominent 8.5-Mb IBD region on chromosome 8 that contains a vast majority (1,037) of all shared vrGVs.
+Therefore, this pair has 0.13% of common genetic material according to formula (2).
 The other two pairs from LWK-ASW share the same person NA20348 from the ASW population.
-These two pairs also have a single prominent IBD spanning 14 Mb genomic segment on chromosome 11, which contains more than half (709) of all shared vrGVs for these two pairs.
-Therefore these individuals share 0.21% of common IBD genetic materials and should be distantly related to one another.
+These two pairs also have a single prominent IBD spanning 14-Mb genomic segment on chromosome 11. which contains more than half (709) of all shared vrGVs for these two pairs.
+Therefore, these individuals share 0.21% of common IBD genetic materials and should be distantly related to one another.

-We did not perform the exhaustive inter-population comparisons of shared vrGVs because of the enormous amount of computational space required for computation of 549,842 pairs in total, which is beyond the scope of our resources.
-However, we expect that many more cases for inter-and intra-population distant genetic relationships will be revealed for the 1092 sequenced individuals.
+We did not perform the exhaustive interpopulation comparisons of shared vrGVs because of the enormous amount of computational space required for computation of 549,842 pairs in total, which is beyond the scope of our resources.
+However, we expect that many more cases for inter- and intrapopulation distant genetic relationships will be revealed for the 1,092 sequenced individuals.
 All in all, our approach is able to detect distant genetic relations that may share as small as 0.001% of genomic DNA.